taichi-dev/taichi/docs/autodiff.rst

         y[None] = ti.sin(x[None])

-Now you want to get the derivative of y corresponding to x, i.e. dy/dx.
+Now if you want to get the derivative of y corresponding to x, i.e., dy/dx.
-You may want to write the derivatived kernel by hand:
+You may want to implement the derivative kernel by yourself:

 .. code-block:: python